StatistikStadtZuerich/sszvis/docs/map/README.md

 ## Zürich: Wahlkreis

-A map of the wahlkreis of Zürich.
+A map of Zürich's Wahlkreise.

 ```project
 {